There is a different attraction here for every visitor, whether it’s an outdoor adventure, a farmyard experience, or an urban exploration.

 Last but not least, Vernon is a small city that packs a big punch when it comes to things to see and do: its small-town vibe is melded with world-class amenities, giving it a distinct charm that is well reflected in its popular and attractive downtown brewpub, Marten Brewing.

 Thinking about visiting this region in the winter?
-Check out the Kamloops, Shuswap & Vernon Winter Ale Trail.
+Check out the Kamloops, Shuswap, Vernon and Merritt Winter Ale Trail.

-Grab breakfast from The Art We Are Café.
-They are home to a variety of gluten free and vegan options.
+Grab brunch from The Art We Are Café.
+They are home to a variety of gluten-free and vegan options.

 Grab a bike and ride one of BC's largest municipal bike parks.
 If you don’t have your own bike, rent from one of our local bike shops.